dulaz41/Lotus-ETHGlobal_Superhack/smart contract/README.md

-# OPGrant Smart Contract
+# Lotus Smart Contract

-The OPGrant smart contract is a crowdfunding contract that allows users to create proposals for funding projects and receive contributions from other users.
+The Lotus smart contract is a crowdfunding contract that allows users to create proposals for funding projects and receive contributions from other users.
 It is implemented in Solidity and follows the ERC-20 standard.
 The contract provides functions for creating proposals, funding projects and withdraw funds.

 ## Features